guptam/kylo-docs-test/KyloConfiguration.rst

 NiFi 1.0 (HDF 2.0) SSL Configuration
 =====================================

-The instructions provided here, regardingSSL configuration for NiFi and Kylo, are specific to Kylo 0.4.2.
+The instructions provided here, regarding SSL configuration for NiFi and Kylo, are specific to Kylo.

 This link provides additional instruction for enabling SSL for NiFi: